yaswanthteja/Complete_Python/01_Introduction/05_memory_management.md

 For a deeper dive, you might want to look into CPython's memory management and the implementation details of the integer object.

-### Types of Memory
+### Types of Memory in Python

 #### Stack Memory (stack Space)

 Stack memory is used for static memory allocation.
 This includes all the local variables and function calls.
-It's fast and managed automatically with the Last-In-First-Out (LIFO) method. stack memory : managed  and allocated by  compiler
+It's fast and managed automatically with the Last-In-First-Out (LIFO) method. stack memory : Is managed  and allocated by  compiler

 - static memory
 - slow compared to heap